 Education:

 Navigators educate patients about their health insurance options, coverage benefits, and eligibility requirements.
-They explain complex insurance terminology and help patients understand their rights and responsibilities under their insurance plans.
+Additionally, they clarify complex insurance terminology and actively assist patients in understanding their rights and responsibilities under their insurance plans.

 Enrollment Assistance: